 1/2 cup dark cocoa powder (not Dutch process–dark has more flavonoids)

-1/2-2/3 cup agave nectar (start with the higher amount if you’re not familiar with it)
+1/2-2/3 cup agave nectar, coconut nectar or xylitol (start with the higher amount if you’re not familiar with it)

 2 tsp. pure vanilla extract (real vanilla is essential here)